-Time and Date: May 21, 2015 at 9:00 a.m.
-Eastern Daylight Time

-Place: Law Offices of Simpson Thacher & Bartlett LLP located at 425 Lexington Avenue, New York, NY 10017-3954

-Election to our Board of Directors of 3 director nominees named in the attached Proxy Statement.

-• An advisory vote to approve executive compensation (say on pay).

-Approve amendments to the Certificate of Incorporation to declassify the Board of Directors beginning at the Company's annual meeting of stockholders in 2016.

-Ratification of the appointment of KPMG LLP as our independent registered public accounting firm for the 2015 fiscal year

-Transaction of such other business as may properly come before our 2015 Annual Meeting of Stockholders.

-The record date for the determination of the stockholders entitled to vote at our Annual Meeting, or any adjournments or postponements thereof, was the close of business on March 31, 2015.

-• VIA THE INTERNET-Visit the website listed on your Proxy Card.

-BY TELEPHONE-Call the telephone number listed on your Proxy Card.

-• BY MAIL-Sign, date and return your Proxy Card in the enclosed envelope.

-IN PERSON-By attending the meeting.
+Time and Date: May 26, 2016 at 9:00 a.m.
+Eastern Daylight Time Place: Law Offices of Simpson Thacher & Bartlett LLP located at 425 Lexington Avenue, New York, NY 10017-3954 Items of Business: • Election to our Board of Directors of the 11 director nominees named in the attached Proxy Statement. • An advisory vote to approve executive compensation (say on pay). • Ratification of the appointment of KPMG LLP as our independent registered public accounting firm for the 2016 fiscal year. • Transaction of such other business as may properly come before our 2016 Annual Meeting of Stockholders.
+Record Date: The record date for the determination of the stockholders entitled to vote at our Annual Meeting, or any adjournments or postponements thereof, was the close of business on March 31, 2016.
+How you can Vote: • VIA THE INTERNET-Visit the website listed on your Proxy Card. • BY TELEPHONE-Call the telephone number listed on your Proxy Card. • BY MAIL-Sign, date and return your Proxy Card in the enclosed envelope. • IN PERSON-By attending the meeting.

-A stockholder list will be available at our principal executive offices located at 233 South Wacker Drive, Suite 4900, Chicago, Illinois 60606-6303, beginning May 8, 2015 during normal business hours, for examination by any stockholder registered on our stock ledger as of March 31, 2015, for any purpose germane to the Annual Meeting.
+A stockholder list will be available at our principal executive offices located at 233 South Wacker Drive, Suite 4900, Chicago, Illinois 60606-6303, beginning May 13, 2016 during normal business hours, for examination by any stockholder registered on our stock ledger as of March 31, 2016, for any purpose germane to the Annual Meeting.

-If you plan to attend the Annual Meeting, please bring proof of your ownership of Heidrick & Struggles common stock as of March 31, 2015 and valid picture identification.
+If you plan to attend the Annual Meeting, please bring proof of your ownership of Heidrick & Struggles common stock as of March 31, 2016 and valid picture identification.

-Enclosed please find our Proxy Statement, Proxy Card and a copy of our Annual Report on Form 10-K for the fiscal year ended December 31, 2014.
+Enclosed please find our Proxy Statement, Proxy Card and a copy of our Annual Report on Form 10-K for the fiscal year ended December 31, 2015.